 Step into the gorgeous rustic kitchen at Maison Sebastien and spend an afternoon immersed in Provencal cuisine with this classic bouillabaisse recipe — the dish takes its name from the French for “to boil down.”
 Enjoy it with a bottle of Bandol red al fresco on the shaded terrace overlooking the French countryside.

 Did you know?
-Bandol’s roi cepage (or king grape) is the mourvedre and it’s the only appellation in the world that requires its reds to be 51% or more mourvedre?
+Bandol’s roi cepage (or king grape) is the Mourvedre and it’s the only appellation in the world that requires its reds to be 51% or more Mourvedre.
 The finest are actually closer to 90% or even 95%.
-If you’re drinking a Bandol red less than 6 or 7 years old, let it decant for at least a couple hours before you serve it.
+If you’re drinking a Bandol Red less than 6 or 7 years old, let it decant for at least a couple of hours before you serve it.

-7. Get Your Calvados Fix in Normandy at the Chateau de Cource.
+6. Get Your Calvados Fix in Normandy at the Chateau Les Douves.

-Why not treat yourself to a humble, classically Norman dessert made in the spacious stone kitchen at Chateau de Cource?
+Why not treat yourself to a humble, classically Norman dessert made in the spacious stone kitchen at Chateau Les Douves?
 This delicious apple omelette showcases the finest ingredients of Normandy—apples, calvados, and cream.

 Fun fact: Normands love cafe calva, coffee with a shot of calvados—try it with breakfast, after lunch, or even at tea time instead of your usual cuppa.